 It also applies to wider licences to occupy within the residential...

 Read more ...

-Here are various blog resources related to the rent that is paid at properties, whether you're a landlord receiving, tenant paying, or middle-man managing.
+Here are various blog resources related to the rent that is paid at properties, with sub-category information on Rents here.
+Whether you're a landlord receiving, tenant paying, or middle-man managing.
 Right through from how to correctly charge and collect to how it needs to change over time, this is often the most important factor to managing let properties, and includes simular variations such as licence fees.

-Here are various blog resources related to non-rent monies and payments, for example service charges, fees, and other costs and charges.
+Here are various blog resources related to non-rent monies and payments, with sub-categories of service charges, fees, and other monies and costs/charges.
 These can be directly charged or hidden away, and are important to know what you may have to pay or might be able to charge another property interest for.